renehernandez/appfile/docs/examples.md

   name: sample-html
 ```

-Sync your App specification to DigitalOcean App Platform by running:
+And then, sync your App specification to DigitalOcean App Platform by running:

 Using access token flag: